usama-baloch/LungCancer_Problem/README.md

 This is useful since we can use it to make sure our training and validation data includes a representative spread of nodule sizes.
 Without this, it’s possible that our validation set could end up with only extreme values, making it seem as though our model is underperforming

+#### Link of the Dataset: https://luna16.grand-challenge.org/
+#### Alternative Link of the Dataset if the above doesn't work: https://zenodo.org/records/3723295